 So, I’m working on giving up complaining permanently, for every moment is truly precious and I don’t want to waste a single one.

 Need more inspiration?
-About a year ago, I started a Facebook page that highlights fascinating older folks – I call them Amazings – who have the same attitude and approach to life as my airport friend.
+Visit my Facebook page that highlights fascinating older folks – I call them Amazings – who have the same attitude and approach to life as my airport friend.
 It’s called Meet the Amazings.
 I post stories about Amazings twice a week.
 None are complainers and all are doing remarkable things – in their 80s, 90s and beyond.

 What moments in your daily life do you find the most precious?
 Have you ever tried to cut down on your complaining?
 What did you do?
 Did it work?
 Please share – no complaints – in the comments!